01. Melancholy of the self (no. 1 - )

 2022

-Single channel video with audio, CRT color monitor, vinyl, studio stands, chromalux prints on aluminum, custom marble and limestone pedestals, custom silicone dye type font, steel.
+Two single channel videos with audio, CRT color monitor, vinyl, studio stands, chromalux prints on aluminum, custom marble and limestone pedestals, custom silicone dye type font, steel.

 Prints: 54in x 36in x 12in each, 6 in total